eclipse/steady/docs/public/content/user/manuals/report.md

 It provides:

 - Date and time of the report creation.
-- Information if the report is an aggregated report or not (incl. the list of considered projects/modules).
+- Information if the report is an aggregated report or not (incl. the list of considered modules).
 - The conclusion of the `report` goal, displayed in red if vulnerabilities were found and an exception is thrown, green otherwise.
 - Important configuration settings used when running the `report` goal (exemptions and exception threshold).